-The Africa Palm Oil Initiative (APOI) was formed to develop and support the implementation of principles that ensure palm oil production in West and Central Africa delivers economic development while at the same time safeguarding environmental targets for reduced deforestation, sustainable land use and GHG emissions in a way that is environmentally and socially sustainable and protects the rich tropical forests in the region.
+The Africa Palm Oil Initiative (APOI) was formed to develop and support the implementation of principles that guide sustainable and responsible palm oil production in West and Central Africa.
+The initiative safeguards environmental targets for reduced deforestation, sustainable land use and GHG emissions in a way that is environmentally and socially sustainable and protects the rich tropical forests in the region.

-The APOI, which is the Tropical Forest Alliance (TFA) 2020’s first signature initiative, brings together partners from the public and private sectors, civil society and community groups from ten palm-oil-producing countries in the region: Cameroon, Central African Republic, Côte d’Ivoire, Democratic Republic of Congo, Gabon, Ghana, Liberia, Nigeria, Republic of Congo, and Sierra Leone.
+The first of the Tropical Forest Alliance (TFA) 2020’s signature Initiatives, APOI brings together partners from the public and private sectors, civil society and community groups from ten palm-oil-producing countries in the region: Cameroon, Central African Republic, Côte d’Ivoire, Democratic Republic of Congo, Gabon, Ghana, Liberia, Nigeria, Republic of Congo, and Sierra Leone.

 The APOI aims to capitalise on momentum by offering ongoing support and central coordination to ensure each country can deliver its commitment.
 Partnerships for Forests is supporting the transition of the APOI into implementation phase.
 Expanding on past DFID investments, we’re supporting the initiative to move from agreed national principles and a regional declaration to substantial new investments.

 - build and strengthen public-private partnerships for responsible palm oil production;

 - finalise the national principles and action plans in the producer countries;

 - develop national palm oil platforms in ten countries;